Relational Attunement in Core Strokes®

 Closing Invitation

-Relational attunement is cultivated experientially in Core Strokes® workshops and professional trainings.
+Relational attunement is cultivated experientially throughout Core Strokes® workshops, trainings, and professional practice.

-Participants develop the capacity to perceive subtle signals in breath, posture, tissue responsiveness, and emotional expression, learning how these signals guide the pacing and direction of somatic therapeutic work.
+Participants gradually develop the capacity to perceive subtle signals in breath, posture, tissue responsiveness, emotional expression, and relational contact, learning how these signals guide the pacing and direction of somatic therapeutic work.

-Through embodied practice and relational awareness, practitioners gradually refine their ability to accompany processes of regulation, expression, and transformation.
+Through embodied practice, therapeutic presence, and relational awareness, practitioners refine their ability to accompany processes of regulation, expression, integration, and transformation with increasing sensitivity and precision.